Our Team.

 JENNIFER JOY CHUA

-Regional Advisor South East Asia
+Regional Advisor, South East Asia

 Ishna works at the intersection of climate policy, finance, and systems delivery, translating research and financial frameworks into scalable climate and development outcomes.
 She has collaborated closely with development finance institutions, investors, and global development organisations across Asia, Europe, and Africa.
 Ishna holds an MPhil in Economics from the University of Cambridge, where her academic training focused on development economics and econometrics.